Belarusian Troops Storm Ukraine as Massive Russian Bomb Blast Rocks City Center

 The reported arrival of Belarusian troops coincided with a marked worsening of Russian aggression throughout Ukraine on Tuesday morning.

-The main plaza of Ukraine’s second city, Kharkiv, was rocked by a huge explosion that caused major damage to the regional government’s headquarters.
+The main plaza—known as Freedom Square—of Ukraine’s second city, Kharkiv, was rocked by a huge explosion that caused major damage to the regional government’s headquarters.
 Emergency officials in the city reportedly said the explosion had killed civilians but exact figures have not been confirmed.
 President Volodymyr Zelensky told the European Union that dozens had died.

-It was not immediately clear what kind of missile strike caused the explosion but Ukrainian officials accused Russia of hitting Kyiv with a vacuum bomb (or thermobaric weapon) on Monday.
+Zelensky said the damage was done by two cruise missiles, although that could not be immediately verified.
+Ukrainian officials accused Russia of hitting Kyiv with a vacuum bomb (or thermobaric weapon) on Monday.
 The high-powered explosive is one of the most deadly bombs available outside of a tactical nuclear weapon.

-Shocking videos posted on social media showed the moment of the blast.
+Shocking videos posted on social media showed the moment of the blast in Kharkiv Tuesday.

 Addressing the European Parliament by videolink hours after the explosion, Ukraine’s President Zelensky said Russia’s strike on central Kharkiv amounted to a war crime.
 “Evil, armed with rockets, bombs and artillery, must be stopped immediately,” he said.
 “Nobody will forgive.
 Nobody will forget...
 This is state terrorism of the Russian Federation.”